cobwebos/docs/articles/cognitive-services/Computer-vision/QuickStarts/go-thumb.md

 )

 func main() {
-    // For example, subscriptionKey = "0123456789abcdef0123456789ABCDEF"
-    const subscriptionKey = "<Subscription Key>"
+    // Replace <Subscription Key> with your valid subscription key. const subscriptionKey = "<Subscription Key>"

-    // You must use the same location in your REST call as you used to get your
+    // You must use the same Azure region in your REST API method as you used to
-    // subscription keys.
-For example, if you got your subscription keys from
+    // get your subscription keys.
+For example, if you got your subscription keys
-    // westus, replace "westcentralus" in the URL below with "westus". const uriBase =
+    // from the West US region, replace "westcentralus" in the URL
+    // below with "westus".
+    //
+    // Free trial subscription keys are generated in the West Central US region.
+    // If you use a free trial subscription key, you shouldn't need to change
+    // this region.
+    const uriBase =
         "https://westcentralus.api.cognitive.microsoft.com/vision/v2.0/generateThumbnail"
     const imageUrl =